Inside Britain’s Tortured Embrace of Donald Trump

 But May’s embrace of Trump is spurring discontent among the British public, which is expressing mounting dismay over the prime minister’s outreach to the brash American president.
 More than 1.8 million British citizens have signed a petition urging May to retract her invitation to Trump to make a state visit to Britain and meet with Queen Elizabeth II.

-In an effort to mollify critics of Trump’s visit in parliament, British Foreign Minister Boris Johnson said the Queen has met with more objectionable foreign leaders before, including the late Romanian dictator Nicolae Ceausescu and African strongman, Robert Mugabe.
+In an effort to mollify critics of Trump’s visit in Parliament, British Foreign Secretary Boris Johnson said the queen has met with more objectionable foreign leaders, including the late Romanian dictator Nicolae Ceausescu and African strongman Robert Mugabe.

 And the closer relationship is ringing alarm bells among some of Britain’s European allies, who increasingly question London’s loyalties to the continent and see it as a reprise of old-fashioned British geopolitics.

-“I see it as a return to the classical Churchillian vision of the U.K.’s place in the world,” said Krzysztof Szczerski, the chief foreign policy adviser to the president of Poland, an increasingly potent EU member state.
+“I see it as a return to the classical Churchillian vision of the U.K.’s place in the world,” said Krzysztof Szczerski, the chief foreign policy advisor to the president of Poland, an increasingly potent EU member state.

 Winston Churchill viewed membership in the European Union with considerable skepticism, and believed the Commonwealth and the United States should take precedence over continental relations.
-“Never allow yourselves to be separated from the Americans,” the late prime minister declared at his last Cabinet meeting in 1955.
+“Never allow yourselves to be separated from the Americans,” the late prime minister declared at his last cabinet meeting in 1955.

 On Friday, May defended her embrace of Trump to a skeptical gathering of EU leaders in Malta.
-It was a tough crowd: In advance of the summit, European Council President Donald Tusk labeled the Trump administration a threat to the EU on par with a revanchist Russia, a rising China, and radical Islam.
+It was a tough crowd: Before the summit, European Council President Donald Tusk labeled the Trump administration a threat to the EU on par with a revanchist Russia, a rising China, and radical Islam.

 May came to the summit offering to be a “bridge to Donald Trump,” and planned to carry his message that fellow NATO members spend more on defense.
-But EU leaders appeared to rebuff her offer when it was announced that German Chancellor Angela Merkel and French President Francois Hollande would be the ones to “debrief” other EU leaders about the new American president.
+But EU leaders appeared to rebuff her offer when it was announced that German Chancellor Angela Merkel and French President François Hollande would be the ones to “debrief” other EU leaders about the new American president.

-Britain has long tried to straddle both sides of the Atlantic, coordinating much of its foreign policy with its European partners while periodically joining the U.S. in foreign adventures opposed by its European brethren, like the 2003 invasion of Iraq.
+Britain has long tried to straddle both sides of the Atlantic, coordinating much of its foreign policy with its European partners while periodically joining the United States in foreign adventures opposed by its European brethren, like the 2003 invasion of Iraq.

 But with the prospect of a genuine departure from Europe on the horizon, Britain is feeling increasing pressure to strengthen its relationship with Washington, particularly on trade and security.
 That is creating all sorts of tensions, especially with respect to Israel.

-In December, Britain joined forces with its European allies to pass a United Nations resolution denouncing Israel over its settlements; Britain was instrumental in drafting the final resolution, alongside the Palestinian’s U.N. delegation.
+In December, Britain joined forces with its European allies to approve a United Nations resolution denouncing Israel over its settlements; Britain was instrumental in drafting the final resolution, alongside the Palestinian’s U.N. delegation.
 The measure was adopted by a vote of 14 to 0, with President Barack Obama’s U.N. envoy, Samantha Power, casting the lone abstention.

 But the vote triggered a fierce reaction from Israeli Prime Minister Benjamin Netanyahu, President-elect Donald Trump, and Republican lawmakers, who threatened to bankrupt the U.N. in retaliation.